-We help our rural communities be thriving places to work and live
+We help make our rural communities thriving places to work and live

 Most of our employees live in rural communities across North America where we operate mills, distribution centers and other offices.
-These small towns are often built around a history of forestry and manufacturing, and a culture of outdoor activities that are closely tied to forests and wildlife.
+These small towns are often built around a history of forestry and manufacturing, as well as a culture of outdoor activities that are closely tied to forests.

 For many people, the appeal of rural living is powerful.
-These places often offer less crime, a lower cost of living, less traffic and strong community connections.
-Society at large also benefits from thriving rural areas because they are crucial sources of water, food, energy and recreation for all people, no matter where they live.
+These places generally offer less crime, a lower cost of living, less traffic and strong community connections.
+Society at large also benefits from thriving rural areas and landscapes because they are often crucial sources of water, food, energy and recreation for all people, no matter where they live.

 In some rural areas, however, the barriers to economic and social prosperity can be difficult to overcome, particularly in communities that lack access to good job opportunities and are experiencing population declines and other demographic shifts.
 According to recent reports, the lasting negative effects of the Great Recession have disproportionately affected rural areas.
 A declining population in these areas is both the cause and effect of limited employment opportunities.
 Education, technology and infrastructure are often underfunded, especially for communities of color and other marginalized communities, and rural communities often experience limited access to critical services such as healthcare and higher education.